precice/precice.github.io/content/docs/installation/building-from-source/installation-source-dependencies.md

 See also a related [discussion on the preCICE forum](https://precice.discourse.group/t/compiling-precice-on-opensuse-leap/1148/4) for more details.

-These instructions are known to work with OpenSUSE Leap 15.4, and should apply to later OpenSUSE releases as well.
+These instructions are known to work with OpenSUSE Leap 15.4, and should apply to later releases as well ([release history](https://endoflife.date/opensuse)).

 ### Arch Linux